nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 Adding a module document
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to adding to the tocree, modules should be added to the big table in ``modules/index.rst``.
+In addition to adding to the toctree, modules should be added to the big table in ``modules/index.rst``.
 This has three columns, the module language should use the ``:doc:`` directive to point to a ``.rst`` file for the documentation.
 The description should be a summary of a few words.
 The repository should use the :rst:role:`github` or :rst:role:`bitbucket` directive if possible, or should be a link to the repository if something else was used.

 .. todo::